TandemCreativeDev/fac-ws_extensions_heading-highlighter/README.md

 > [!TIP]
 > We will need a content script to interact with the page's DOM elements.
 Because we are not concerned with preserving our highlight state accross tabs and page reloads, we do not need a background script and can run everything through [chrome's scripting service](https://developer.chrome.com/docs/extensions/reference/api/scripting) and [window messaging](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

+If you have completed this and want to continue with this challenge, go to the [stretch goal branch](https://github.com/TandemCreativeDev/fac-ws_extensions_heading-highlighter/tree/stretch) and learn more about plasmo's messaging API.

+---

 ## Getting Set Up